ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

     **Note:** The Name and Target secret fields are case sensitive.
          - Delete any existing entries in the Name field and input the username from the portal.
          - Enter the password from the portal in the Target secret field.<br/>
-         **Note:** The Name and Target secret values can be obtained from the Block Storage Details screen in the portal as Username and Password respectively.
+         **Note:** The Name and Target secret values can be obtained from the {{site.data.keyword.blockstorageshort}} Details screen in the portal as Username and Password respectively.
     - Click **OK** on the Advanced Settings and Discover Target Portal windows to get back to the main iSCSI Initiator Properties screen.
 If you receive authentication errors, recheck the username and password entries.
     ![Inactive Target](/images/Inactive_0.png)
     Note that the name of your target appears in the Discovered targets section with an Inactive status.